Lynette Long

-Lynette Long is an American former university professor who has published more than thirty books and dozens of articles in trade and professional journals.
+Lynette Long, a former university professor, has published more than thirty books and dozens of articles in trade and professional journals.
 A math education expert, she is particularly interested in the math achievement of young girls.
-Long coined the phrase "latchkey children" with her husband Thomas Long and wrote the bestselling "Handbook for Latchkey Children and Their Working Parents."
-She is president and Founder of the not-for-profit: Equal Visibility Everywhere.
+Long coined the phrase "latchkey children" with her husband Thomas Long and wrote Handbook for Latchkey Children and Their Working Parents.
+She is president and Founder of the not-for-profit Equal Visibility Everywhere.
+Her primary work is increasing the visibility of women in our nation's symbols and icons.
 During the 2016 Democratic Presidential Primary, Long served as the Volunteer Florida State Organizer for Hillary Clinton.
-She was an at-large Delegate to the Democratic National Convention.
-Long is an American feminist and contributor to the feminist movement in the United States.
+She was an At-Large Delegate to the Democratic National Convention.
+Long is a feminist and contributor to the feminist movement in the United States.

 Education

 Long graduated in 1969 from the University of Illinois with a Bachelor of Science in Zoology and Chemistry.
-Subsequent to her undergraduate studies, Lynette went on to acquire a master's degree in Mathematics and PhD in educational and counseling psychology.
+Subsequent to her undergraduate studies, she went on to acquire a master's degree in Mathematics and Ph.D. in educational and counseling psychology all from the University of Illinois.